QuentinParrenin/Sign_Language_Recognition-Capstone/README.md

 # CapstoneQP
 - load the data
 - analyze the data
+- first advancements on CNN model
-- link the main resources to learn from
+- link the main resources to base my work from